-This means we need to implement a lot of the design mindset in researching and drafting ideas, and the whole project team needs to have a common baseline knowledge of the high level product design process.
-If the whole project team participates in discussing how we are solving the real problems for the real people, everyone gets to understand the idea of an MVP and we are aligned on the same end goal.
+This means we need to implement a lot of the design mindset in researching and drafting ideas, and the whole project team needs to have a common baseline knowledge of the high-level product design process.
+If the whole project team participates in discussing how we are solving real problems for real people, everyone gets to understand the idea of an MVP and we are aligned on the same end goal.

 The baseline is to understand who are we helping with this product and how will this product help that person to feel good after using it.
 To get a clear understanding, we need a reason that is built from research — this means that we’re working to understand the full picture and learn about the details as we move through the project by understanding the users better.